faridahamid/ChatBot-RAG/README.md

 ---

 ## Overview
-This platform enables organizations (e.g., insurance, medical, government) to upload and manage their own knowledge base.
+This platform enables organizations (e.g., insurance, medical, ML/DL) to upload and manage their own knowledge base.
 Users interact with the chatbot through **text** (and later voice), receiving answers strictly from their organization’s documents.

 Admins retain full control over **content uploads, user management, and feedback review**, while users enjoy a smooth conversational experience with history tracking and fallback handling.